DeadPackets/BannerPlus/README.md

 * Persistent Login (Refreshing does not log you out + faster loading times)
 * Prevent Inactive Logout after 15 minutes
 * Alert you if you have holds
+* Alert you if you have due fees
+* Evade AUS' blocking mechanism
 * Removing the AUS banner (Easier on the eyes + faster loading times)
 * Automatic Login (with built in incorrect credentials detection)
 * Automatically highlight closed sections in the registration menu